wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/smartdashboard-namespace.rst

 There is a hierarchical structure in the name space creating a set of tables and subtables.
 SmartDashboard data is in the SmartDashboard subtable and LiveWindow data is in the LiveWindow subtable as shown below.

 For informational purposes, the names and values can be displayed using the OutlineViewer application that is installed in the same location as the SmartDashboard.
-It will display all the NetworkTable keys and values as they are updated.
+It will display all the NetworkTables keys and values as they are updated.

 SmartDashboard Data Values
 --------------------------